Changing An Effect

 A separate window will appear, allowing the user to change the setting.

-After Clicking OK, all the selected effects will update to the updated setting.
+After Clicking OK, all the selected effects will be changed to the new setting value.